ADirin/Sep1_Imp_2025/Week7/javafx_docker_image.md

 # JavaFX Docker Image with Xming (Windows)

 - JavaFX apps need a graphical display to show windows and UI.
 Docker containers (especially Linux-based ones) don’t have a display of their own.
-So, we tell the container to send the GUI to your Windows desktop using:
+- So, we tell the container to send the GUI to your Windows desktop using:

-That is why we need to install **VcXsrv** or **Xming** on Windows to run a JavaFX app in Docker
+- that is why we need to install **VcXsrv** or **Xming** on Windows to run a JavaFX app in Docker
+- These tools receive the GUI output from the container and show it on your screen.

 ## The process is: